-All sites were assessed in accordance with the Herefordshire Council Neighbourhood Planning Guidance Note 21: Guide to site assessment and choosing allocation sites.
-Sites were scored between at between 1 and 6 with 1 being most favourable and 6 being least favourable.

-The PC and SG assessments were carried out in accordance with the same guidance.

-Options day returns are for numbers of votes in favour, neutral or against.
+- \ All sites were assessed in accordance with the Herefordshire Council Neighbourhood Planning Guidance Note 21: Guide to site assessment and choosing allocation sites.
+Sites scores were percentages with the lowest being most favourable. - \\ The PC and SG assessments were carried out in accordance with the same guidance. - \\\ Options day returns are for numbers of votes in favour, neutral or against.